Trisha Paytas: 2018–2022: Concert tour, Frenemies, Sadboy2005 band, and OnlyFans

 In 2019, Paytas embarked on her own headlining tour, The Heartbreak Tour, to promote her music.

 In September 2020, Paytas began co-hosting the podcast Frenemies with h3h3Productions creator Ethan Klein.
 The show, which featured the two discussing pop culture and their often-conflicting opinions, became an immediate success, frequently described as one of the most popular podcasts on YouTube during its run.

 On June 8, 2021, after 41 episodes, Paytas announced she was leaving the show following an on-air dispute with Klein regarding production and creative ownership.
 Her abrupt departure effectively ended the podcast and led to a prolonged and highly public feud, with both Paytas and Klein exchanging accusations on social media and in subsequent videos.
 In the aftermath, a private text message exchange between Paytas and Klein was posted on social media, leading to accusations against Paytas of antisemitism, for which she later apologized.

-Also in 2020, Paytas began and fronted an Emo pop / Pop-punk band Sadboy2005 that featured Social Repose.
+Also in 2021, Paytas formed and fronted the emo pop/pop-punk band Sadboy2005, which featured Social Repose.
 The band released an eponymous debut EP album the same year, followed by the EP album "Trigger Warning" in 2021.
-It also has released five music videos.
+They have also released five music videos.

-In 2021, Paytas expanded her social media presence to the subscription website OnlyFans.
+In 2021, Paytas began making content on OnlyFans, a subscription service site.